adr1enbe4udou1n/blog/content/posts/15-build-your-kubernetes-cluster-part-6/index.md

 Build your self-hosted Kubernetes cluster and be free from any SaaS solutions by following this opinionated guide 🎉
 {{< /lead >}}

-1. Build and deploy simple blog
+1. Add monitor-01
-2. Analytics with Umami
+2. Prometheus Stack
-3. Redmine
+3. Loki / Promtail
-4. NocoDB
+4. Grafana
-5. n8n
+5. Services Monitor & Dashboards

-## 5th check ✅
+## 4th check ✅

 We now have a full monitoring suite !
 Go [next part]({{< ref "/posts/16-build-your-kubernetes-cluster-part-7" >}}) if you want a complete CI suite for apps building.